 - Water bottle

-- Backpack/book bag for your orientation materials
+- Backpack/bag for your orientation materials

 - Comfortable walking shoes

 - Long Twin Sheets (to fit a 36"x 80" mattress) and a pillow with pillowcase.
 A light blanket is fine, but please refrain from bringing heavy blankets/comforters.
 There is an adjustable thermostat in each room to adjust the air conditioning.
 Sleeping bags also work well.

 - Picture ID (driver's license, state ID card, or passport)

 - $30 Cash to pay for overnight parking (if you choose to park your car overnight)